 Transitional timing requires time tags to recreate the data.
-Time tags are stored in either a dedicated tag chip, if a spare pod exists, or are interleaved with the data in memory.
+Time tags are either stored in the memory resources of an unused pod pair, or they are interleaved with the data in memory.
 If tags are interleaved in data, available memory depth is reduced by half.